matejstastny/shooting-stars/README.md

 ## 🚀 Future Goals / Tasks

-- ✅ Improve target placement (no overlapping with the scoreboard or edges).
 - ✅ Add **random target rotation** for variety.
-- ✅ Enhance hitbox detection (include star tips, not just the center).
 - ✅ Add **sound effects and music** for a better experience.
 - ✅ Include an **exit button** in the main menu.